fahadash/ashscan/docs/run-on-linux.md

 To compile addins,

-1. Go to ashscan/addins and compile the addins csproj files using xbuild command line and copy their output to ashscan/IrcExploitChecker.App/Debug/bin/addins (create the addins folder if it doesn't exist)
+1. Go to ashscan/addins and compile the addins csproj files using xbuild command line and copy their output to ashscan/IrcExploitChecker.App/Debug/bin/addins (create the addins directory if it doesn't exist)
 2. Copy the file ExploitChecker.addins from Extensibility project directory to ashscan/IrcExploitChecker.App/Debug/bin
 3. Launch the IrcExploitChecker.App.exe